Skip to Content

 9. Multitool or Swiss Army Knife

-A small multitool or Swiss Army Knife is a small and helpful little tool to have around, thanks to all of the features it comes with.
+A small multitool or Swiss Army Knife is a small and helpful little tool to have around, thanks to all of its features.

 Whether you need to cut something, open a bottle, trim your nails, or even tighten some screws, a Swiss Army Knife is incredibly convenient and something that you should always keep in your camping bag.